Frankfurt-BigDataLab/2023_CAA_ClaReNet/Die_Study/README.md

 - pandas

 ----
-You can import the workflow we created in orange.
+You can import the workflow we created in [Orange Data Mining](https://orangedatamining.com/).
 You can find it in the `Orange` folder.
 The input for the workflow is a matrix between all the images as a csv file, as created by `Extract_Matches`.
 To visualise the images, a path to the files is necessary.